Andrei0872/arduino-snake-game/kanban-board.md

   - update(if needed) after game is done
 - Settings:
   - difficulty level(i.e. snake's speed)
-  - LCD contrast. save in EEPROM
+  - LCD contrast. save in EEPROM - 0-255
-  - LCD brightness. save in EEPROM
+  - LCD brightness. save in EEPROM - 0-255;
+    - connect to PWM pin(e.g. 6)
-  - Matrix brightness. save in EEPROM
+  - Matrix brightness. save in EEPROM - 0-15
   - Sounds on or off. save in EEPROM
   **note**: you can use something similar to a range input
 <!-- - About: name + GH link -->